-CSAB 2020 Special Round Counselling: 1st allotment result announced on csab.nic.in
+CSAB 2020 Special Round: 1st allotment result out; Online reporting process to close at 10 pm

 Central Seat Allocation Board (CSAB) has announced the first allotment result for the special round of counselling for engineering admission.

 Central Seat Allocation Board (CSAB) has announced the first allotment result for the special round of counselling for engineering admission.
-The allotment result is available on CSAB official website, csab.nic.in.
+The allotment result is available on CSAB’s official website, csab.nic.in.

 The result was initially expected to be released on November 20 but was delayed due to an extension of registration and choice filling deadline.